Travel Guide: Saline Valley Road in Mojave

-The road is subject to winter closures due to snow, ice, or washouts, but it can be closed anytime when the access is not cleared of snow.
-Officially, the entire length of the road is passable by non-4WD vehicles, but long stretches of road are extremely rough and surfaced by sharp-edged primitive rock gravel.
-High ground clearance and mounted full-size spare tires are strongly recommended.
+The road is open year round but subject to winter closures due to snow, ice, or washouts, and it can be closed anytime when the access is not cleared of snow.
+Best Oct.-May although higher elevations may be closed due to snow.
+It’s especially comfortable during spring and fall, with temperatures ranging from 50-85 degrees.
+The road is often signed as “CLOSED” by Inyo County Road Department after floods or winter snows.
+Visitors going past closed signs “do so at their own risk”.
 The "Road Closed" signs are often left in place year-round in an attempt to deter motorists who may not realize how treacherous the road is, and to limit Inyo County liability.
 It goes through two mountain passes: the Inyo Mountains in the north, and the Nelson Range in the south.
 The northern pass is higher, but is better maintained and is about 20 miles (30 km) closer to the hot springs.
 It is not a Park Service Road, and Inyo County is responsible for its maintenance.

 Pic&Video: John Tarvin